Powerdynamo brings new ignition & light

 (The photo shows a similar engine!)

 Once the plate is fixed, reset the stator coil onto it.
 Here make double sure not to pinch any wires underneath.
-At the end, the coil will sort of snap in sharply, even with some noticable click.
-If it sits down rather softly, that you can bet there is a wire underneath.
+At the end, the coil will sort of snap in sharply, even with some noticeable click.
+If it sits down rather softly, you can bet there is a wire underneath.
 Take care that the coil sits even on the ground plate, otherwise the unit will be damaged or at least it causes dysfunctions.

-Scrutinize for the last time the mounting holes of the stator: take care to use the right ones for your engine (see above).
+Check once more the mounting holes of the stator: take care to use the right ones for your engine (see above).

 Under no circumstances effect mechanical changes on your engine casing in order to fit the system (save for pulling or breaking the pin at the stator base).
 Do not try to assemble the new stator without the steel ring, even if you think temporarily that fitment may only be achieved that way.